If you’re buying and selling property, you’ll encounter a lot of important documents, but among the most critical is the

 Title searches usually go back as far as is required by state law or for as long as records have been kept in that particular township or county.

 Different states and underwriters have different customs and/or laws that affect the length of time a search should cover so it will vary from location to location.

-If you’re looking to speed up the title search process as the seller, you can provide a copy of your title insurance policy from when you bought the property to the title company.
+If you’re looking to speed up the title search process as the seller, you can provide a copy of your title insurance policy from when you bought the property.

 In some circumstances, you’re able to limit the duration of the search to the length of time you’ve owned the land.